DanielFSeg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Transformations

-The script, `run_analysis.R` reads in the experiment data from test and train folder (excluding raw data in Inertial Signals folder) and performs below steps to get a tidy dataset containing mean values of the measurements:

 - Both the processed test and training datasets are read into R and merged into one data set.
 - Column headers are changed for identifiers as described in `Identifiers` section below.
 - Column names are changed for measurements as per `features.txt` found in the zip file.